Luiszaba/cli_project/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/Tech_News`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TechNews is a gem that will read and display the most recent news from that companys webpage.
 Companies include Intel, AMD, APPLE, & WCCTECH.
-Type in 1 through 6 to retrieve the most recent newsletter headline from the top computer component manufacturers.
+Type in 1 through 5 to retrieve the most recent newsletter headline from the top computer component manufacturers.
 Type in Help to retrieve all headlines at once.
+To quit program type 'quit' followed by 'y' for Yes or 'n' for No.

 ## Installation